G3tSyst3m’s Infosec Research and Development blog:

-Security Leader, Security Researcher and Enthusiast.
-I’m fairly low profile, but share useful info from time to time.
+Security Leader, Security Researcher and all around Cyber Enthusiast.
+I’m fairly low profile, but try and share useful info from time to time.
 I’ve worked in Infosec for over a decade, and have an (ISC)2 CISSP certification.
-My programming fluency is centered around Python, PHP, C/C++, and x86/x64 assembly.
-I’ve worked in Healthcare and Higher Education most of my career; the longest time served in Higher Education where I worked at a Law School for a few years and then moved on to yet another higher education entity where I live, and that’s where I remain today.
+My programming fluency is centered around Python, C/C++, and x86/x64 assembly.
+I am self-taught and to prove that, I got my bacherlor’s degree in Music.
+So yeah…there’s that. 😸 I’ve worked in Healthcare and Higher Education, though most of my experience has primarily been in Higher Education.
 I’ve also been involved (and continue to be involved) in freelance/consulting work as the opportunity arises (This blog has helped considerably in that respect).
-I will always strive to learn as much as I can surrounding all facets of information Security.
-Want to see what I’m studying currently?
-Just keep reading this blog and check out my github!
-Thanks everyone 😸
+I’d very much like to do security research full time if and when the opportunity arises.
+If anyone reads this and thinks,”hmm, maybe we should give this dude a shot and reach out to him.
+He seems pretty chill and also comes across as a die hard nerd who likes low level windows internals, etc.” Yeah, you pretty much nailed it.
+That’s me.

 The focus on this blog will largely be on offensive security tools and malware research.
 Outside of the blog, I also share detailed, on-demand video walkthroughs, breaking down tools and concepts shared throughout several of my blog posts via my ko-fi membership. 😸 I also share exclusive content not on my blog via ko-fi.